EmmanuelOgiji/MintelGeolocation/README.md

   - docker run emmaogiji/mintelweather:latest

 ##Notes:
 - Due to the limitation of the API used, the code does take a significant amount of time to run.
-The API was favoured over others due to the fact that most others had daily limits
+The API was favoured over others due to the fact that most others had daily limits.
+This limitation is also the reason behinf the number of ip addresses (samples) used being near the floor of the range given.